charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 sidebar_order: 0
 ---

 Events and quotas are interconnected in Sentry.
 At the most basic, when you [subscribe to Sentry](https://sentry.io/pricing/), you pay for the number of events to be tracked.
 This number of events is your quota.
-When an event occurs, it counts toward your quota.
+When an event is accepted by Sentry, it counts toward your quota.

 Sentry’s flexibility means you can exercise fine-grained control over which events count toward your quota.